 (Parent Reply Deadline: Tuesday, February 26, 2019)

 Applicants who are siblings of current St. Hilda's & St. Hugh's students may choose the option of Early Notification, which allows us to let those families know about admission decisions in December.
+This option is also available to children of current faculty members and associated clergy.
 Not only does this option facilitate the admission process, but it is also a demonstration of our commitment to our current families.
 This option will not diminish our dedication to a community diverse in race, culture, socio-economic status, and religious beliefs.
 Early Notification decisions can be an acceptance, a denial, or a deferral to the regular pool, based on space availability and the application.

 Supporting a Diverse Community